 If you want to add some warmth to the room, you could try mixing in some gentle lighting that will brighten up the area and create a cozy atmosphere with soft shadows.
 It can really bring out the architectural details and add to the overall modern rustic vibe.

-Mixing Textures: Stone Metal and Wood
+Mixing Stone, Metal, and Wood Textures

 In every modern rustic hallway, I love playing with different textures to make it more interesting.
 By mixing stone, metal, and wood, I not only create a cool look, but I also give the space more depth and dimension.
 These textures bring a richness to the design while still allowing sleek modern shapes and designs to stand out.
 It’s a trick I use a lot in those in-between areas that need a little extra oomph.